Mokona/weekend_raytracer/README.md

-# weekend_raytracer
+# Weekend Raytracer
-An exercice following the "Ray Tracing in One Weekend" book
+An exercise following the "[Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)" book.

+In Rust.

+For fun.